markshin/pl2016/README.md

 ### Questions

-- In class: if you speak Korean, ask in Korean.
-Otherwise, ask in English.
-- In the [GitHub repository issue tracker](https://github.com/snu-sf-class/pl2016/issues): ask in English.
+- Ask questions in the [GitHub repository issue tracker](https://github.com/snu-sf-class/pl2016/issues).
 - Send email for *PERSONAL MATTERS ONLY*.
 - If you want to post a piece of source code, please DO NOT upload an image of it.
 Because it is hard to reconstruct texts from images.
     + Instead, use GitHub Markdown's ["fenced code blocks" feature](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks).